rapidsai/velox-testing/presto/README.md

 ### Running Benchmarks

-1. Start a Presto instance with GPU workers (see above)
+1. Ensure the Presto GPU instance is running.

-2. Set up benchmark tables (if needed):
+2. Set up benchmark tables if needed:
    ```bash
    cd velox-testing/presto/scripts
    ./setup_benchmark_data_and_tables.sh --help  # See all options